LennyTaelman/LennyTaelman.github.io/_pages/about.md

 I am a professor of Algebraic Geometry at the [KdV Institute for Mathematics](https://kdvi.uva.nl/) of the [University of Amsterdam](https://www.uva.nl/).
-I enjoy thinking and talking about arithmetic geometry, homotopy theory, and formal mathematics.
+I enjoy thinking and talking about anything related to arithmetic geometry, homotopy theory, or computer assisted proofs.

 See also my [google
 scholar](https://scholar.google.com/citations?user=TbTCE3gAAAAJ&hl=en) and